SystemsApproach/ops/provision.rst

 * MAC Addresses

-Note there is typically both a primary and management (e.g., BMC/IPMI) interface, where the *Device Type* implies the specific interfaces.
+Note there is typically both a primary and management (e.g., BMC/IPMI) interface.
+One convenience feature of Netbox is to use the *Device Type* as a template that will set the default naming of interfaces, power connections, and other equipment model specific characteristics.

 Finally, the virtual interfaces for the Device must be specified, with its *Label* field set to the physical network interface that it is assigned.
 IP addresses are then assigned to the physical and virtual interfaces we have defined.
-The Management Server should always have the first IP address in each range, and they should be incremental, as
+The Management Server should always have the first IP address within each prefix, and by convention they are assigned incrementally as follows:
-follows:

 * Management Server

   * ``eno1`` - site provided public IP address, or blank if DHCP provided
   * ``eno2`` - 10.0.0.1/25 (first of ADMIN) - set as primary IP
   * ``bmc`` - 10.0.0.2/25 (next of ADMIN)
-  * ``mgmt800`` - 10.0.0.129/25 (first of MGMT)
+  * ``mgmt800`` - 10.0.0.129/25 (first of MGMT, on VLAN 800)
-  * ``fab801`` - 10.0.1.1/25 (first of FABRIC)
+  * ``fab801`` - 10.0.1.1/25 (first of FABRIC, on VLAN 801)

 * Management Switch